BMW i3: Discontinuation

-3G Cellular technology discontinuation
+3G cellular technology discontinuation

 In April 2021, BMW announced the 3G cellular technology services will be discontinued starting February 2022 for vehicles in the US market.
 This is due to the decline and decommissioning of the 3G service.

 Design and technology

 Body and chassis

 The i3 was the first mass production car with most of its internal structure and body made of carbon-fiber reinforced plastic (CFRP).
 BMW took advantage of the absence of a forward internal combustion engine, giving the i3 a "clean sheet design" with a sports-like appearance.

-The i3 includes four doors and seating for four occupants with rear suicide doors.
+The i3 includes four doors and seating for four occupants with rear clamshell doors.
 The passenger compartment is known as the Life Module, made of CFRP, sitting atop the aluminum Drive Module, which incorporates the powertrain, frame, battery, and suspension.
 Carbon fiber is sourced from SGL Automotive Carbon Fibers, a joint venture of BMW and SGL Carbon in Moses Lake, Washington; the fibers are woven into fabric at another BMW/SGL joint venture plant in Wackersdorf, then the fabric is laid up into structures using a resin transfer molding process at BMW Landshut.
 Finally, the finished pieces are assembled into the Life Module by 173 robots at BMW Leipzig, using adhesives only.

 The door panels of the i3 are made of hemp, which mixed with plastic helps lower the weight of each panel by about 10%.
 Hemp fibers, left exposed, also form a design element of the car's interior and contribute to sustainability.
 Further environmental consciousness is reflected in the optional seat leather, which is tanned with olive-leaf extract and the dashboard trim, which is made from environmentally refined wood from certified cultivation in Europe.
 By November 2010, BMW had demonstrated the passenger compartment's light weight, and the automaker's chief executive said they had already decided on the basic design of the car and that road-testing prototypes began soon after.

 The tires for the i3 were designed by Bridgestone to minimize rolling resistance and aerodynamic drag, featuring a narrower width, larger diameter, and higher inflation pressure (155/70R19 at 320 kPa) than typical passenger car tires (175/65R15 at 210 kPa for equivalent load capacity).
 Bridgestone call this combination of changes "ologic", supplying similar tires to World Solar Challenge teams.

+At launch Bridgestone were the sole tyre supplier for the BMW i3, but since launch Nankang, Continental and recently Michelin have begun to supply 155 and 175 widths.